-The Local Government Institute of Wisconsin is excited to announce the kick-off of Future Regions!
+The Local Government Institute of Wisconsin is excited to announce the first two Future Regions - Chippewa Valley and Racine County.

 What are Future Regions?

 The Future Regions initiative was launched in early 2017 by LGI.
 It promotes intergovernmental collaboration, broad community engagement, accountability, and strategic foresight as a means to conquer communities’ thorniest long-term challenges.
 It is an initiative to bring key community stakeholders together to discuss the future of their community and prepare a plan for addressing an important issue that involves multiple organizations.

 We will be using a planning process called Strategic Foresight.
 This entails looking at the future through a lens of multiple scenarios – different events that might unfold in the community over the next 20 years.
 Most planning processes look at the future through a single lens – the shared vision, the single desired future for the community.
 We believe the act of key stakeholders discussing multiple possible futures and then together creating a plan to address an important issue affecting them will make communities better able to deal with any issue that arises over time.

 One of our objectives, since we are the Local Government Institute, is to engage local units of government as key community stakeholders.
 Future Regions will model the characteristics that local governments need to remain relevant to their communities: